The weather gods are playing dirty tricks!

 Stephen West at Loopy Yarns

 And West is West – Stephen West, that is.
 Don’t know what you may have heard about this talented 22 year old designer, but I find his take on the humble shawl new, simple and fresh.
-How someone came fashion stockinette, garter stitch and geometry into flattering shape and movement is [...]
+How someone came fashion stockinette, garter stitch and geometry into flattering shape […]

 Seeing Red